top of page

 ⪢ Try the Restaurants, Food Stands & Shops

-There is also a number of shops selling souvenirs and traditional Indonesian products; it is always hard for us as we travel full-time so we do not have space for much but they did look tempting indeed!
+There is also a number of shops selling souvenirs and traditional Indonesian products; it is always hard for us as we travel full-time, so we do not have space for much, but they did look tempting indeed!

 People shopping in a souvenir store filled with colorful shirts and trinkets.
 A glowing sign reads "Selamat Datang."
 Warm lighting.

-⪢ Recreational and Natural Attractions
+⪢ Recreational & Natural Attractions

 Beyond its cultural offerings, TMII provides ample recreational spaces and natural attractions for visitors to enjoy.